 Some information systems functions may be performed internally, while others are performed by affiliates.
 Again, the receiver should verify that there will be sufficient access to data and functions necessary to the receivership proceeding.
 The receiver should also review the cost of any services provided by affiliates.
+See also Section III.G. below regarding segregating commingled records and data.